 “Our workers are not to travel in the same vehicle to jobsites,” Killam adds “and if they do require an additional staff member with them on a job, they are to be 2 meters from each other on-site.
 If the job requires proximity, they are required to wear a specialized mask, and everyone is asked to be clean shaven to accommodate the masks efficiency.
 In addition to that, our employees are to complete a COVID-19 Disclosure Form with their Hazard Assessment daily.
 This Disclosure Form essentially identifies any risk of exposure of the staff member.”

-“In the early stages of this pandemic, we outfitted all our employees with sanitization kits and provided education on the proper techniques to protect themselves and others.
+“In the early stages of this pandemic, we outfitted all our employees with sanitization kits that included sanitizer and provided education on the proper techniques to protect themselves and others.
 This included social distancing and other risk mitigations put in place.
 I am closely monitoring the situation, along with our Management team.
 We are following the Government rules and regulations closely and we are updating our employees daily.”
 Killam comments that all employees are following the protocols that have been put in place.

 “Our staff understands that this is an important matter of public health, and they’re participating fully in flattening the curve”